jlrodney/Budgeting-App/README.md

 # Budgeting App

 This is an application where a user can input its expenses by providing a description, an amount, an optional note and a date.
-These expenses are then shown on the dashboard.
+These expenses are then shown on the dashboard and saved onto a database (firebase).

 ## Motivation
 This project was undertaken as a learning exercise to improve my skills in React with Redux.